moodymudskipper/withDT/README.md

 Assignments by reference
 ------------------------

 An important particularity of `withDT()` is that assignments are never done by reference.
 Though limiting it avoids the confusion and unintended behaviors that might come with them.

 The syntax of these assignments is still supported but will return a copy.
-In order to fail explicitly whenever that syntax is used, the argument `lock` can be set to `TRUE`.
+In order to fail explicitly whenever that syntax is used, the argument `lock` can be set to `TRUE` the `withDT.lock` option can be set with `options(withDT.lock = TRUE)`.

 Examples
 --------

+### `withDT()`

 ``` r
 library(withDT)